VueFileManager/vuefilemanager/README.md

 2. Find `APP_URL` variable and write your new domain location.
 Don't forget start with defining `https://` protocol.
 3. Find `SANCTUM_STATEFUL_DOMAINS` variable and write your new domain location without http protocol.
 4. Remove your cached config file which is located `/bootstrap/cache/config.php`.

+## Social Authentication
+If you'd like to allow your users to authenticate via their social accounts, the setup is pretty convenient.
+Just don't forget to set up redirect url and required permissions.

+#### Required permissions:
+- Name and profile picture
+- Email

 # Subscription Configuration